strangerstudios/pmpro-courses/readme.txt

 4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==
+= 1.2.3 - 2023-07-11
+* BUG FIX: Fixed issue where rewrite slug prefix would default to pmpro_course sometimes.
+The slug prefix should always be course (or course-2/etc if there are other plugins using course already).
+Flushing the pretty permalink rewrite rules can fix issues.

 = 1.2.2 - 2023-06-30 =
 * BUG FIX/ENHANCEMENT: Added open to enable or disable the default module's Course CPT archive.